rostacik/moment-js-with-locales-demo/README.md

 ----------

-All pages use same snippet of JavaScript bound to onclick of a button:
+All pages use the very same snippet of JavaScript bound to click of a button:

 ```javascript
 moment.locale('sk');